 Instructions

-- Start by washing the cucumber under a tap and then slicing it into approx 2 mm slices using either a mandolin or a sharp knive.2 English cucumbers
+- Start by washing the cucumbers under running water, then slice them into approximately 2 mm /1/8th inch thick slices using either a mandolin or a sharp knife.2 English cucumbers

-- Place the cucumber slices into a colander and cover with the salt.
-Mix the slices carefully with your hand and leave to rest for approximately 30 minutes.
-The salt will draw out the excess liquid of the cucumber.
-So place the colander in a bowl so it will catch up the liquid.2 teaspoon salt
+- Place the cucumber slices into a colander and sprinkle with the salt.
+Mix the slices carefully with your hands and leave to rest for approximately 10 minutes.
+The salt will draw out the excess liquid from the cucumbers.
+Place the colander in a bowl to catch the liquid.2 teaspoon salt

-- In the meantime prepare the dressing.
-In a large bowl combine the sour cream, lemon juice, cider vinegar, agave syrup (or sugar), and dill and stir until combined.200 g sour cream, 1 tablespoon olive oil, 1 tablespoon cider vinegar, 2 tablespoon chopped, 1 teaspoon agave syrup, 1 tablespoon lemon juice
+- In the meantime, prepare the dressing.
+In a large bowl, combine the sour cream, lemon juice, cider vinegar, sugar, and dill.
+Stir until well combined.½ cups sour cream, 1 tablespoon olive oil, 1 tablespoon cider vinegar, 2 tablespoon dill, 1 teaspoon sugar, 1 tablespoon lemon juice

 - Pour over the cucumber slices and adjust the taste with salt and pepper.
-(Careful with the salt, as you already salted the cucumber to drain the excess water.)
+(Careful with the salt, as you already salted the cucumber to drain the excess water.)pepper

 - Store in the fridge until ready to be served.